 Wondering how to pose and get a perfect picture every time?
 Well, it makes sense to look to the A-list—they practically do it for a living.

 With wedding season just around the corner, we sought the advice of Shutterstock's red carpet photographer, David Fisher.
-He's captured everyone from Beyoncé to Sienna Miller and back again, and can see the common threads that weave through the most successful shots.
-Meaning you can not only bag the best wedding guest dress in the market (thanks to our edit) but you'll happily pose up a storm wearing it.
+He's captured everyone from Beyoncé to Sienna Miller and can see the common threads that weave through the most successful shots.
+Meaning not only can you bag the best wedding guest dress on the market, but can also happily pose up a storm wearing it.

 "The standard pose that female celebrities tend to use is one where they stand at a slight angle, one foot in front of the other and with one or both hands on their hips.
 This shape usually works well for the photographer," explains David.
 "The most important thing is standing up straight with your chin up and looking straight down the lens.
 I also look for the more natural walking shots that would show off the movement of the outfit being worn."